-Let’s be honest, money is the best motivator when it comes to choosing the career path.
+Let’s be honest, money is the best motivator when it comes to choosing a career path.
 And if it is an important factor for you, as well, listed are the top 10 highest paying jobs in India (in no particular order).
-This list is updated in 2020 and irrespective of your work level, beginner/entry-level or middle level, these will help you decide the direction you want to go in next.
+This list is updated in 2021 and irrespective of your work level, beginner/entry-level, or middle level, these will help you decide the direction you want to go in next and help you find the best jobs in India.
+Let’s get into the highest paid jobs in India.

 - The highest-paying jobs in India are basically in Healthcare, Data Industry, BFSI, and Marketing.